nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Step 2.
 The application displays the list of appointments and bills with the name equals to the first patient on the patient list panel.

-The select feature is now seperated for the patients and appointments sections.
+The select feature is now separated for the patients and appointments sections.

 Design considerations:
 1. Length of command word